AnnieEvans83/Curriculum/README.md

 ### __Beginner Level__

-At the end of this level the car should be able to avoid obstacles (and crashes)
+At the end of this level the car should be able recognize traffic light colors and act accordingly.

 [Unit 1][#1]